 Problems associated with narcotics outweigh the potential benefits.
 Narcotics can result in numerous problems including: addiction, constipation, nausea, low blood pressure and potential for overdose.
 Instead, take 600mg of Advil (Motrin or Ibuprofen) with 500mg of Tylenol (Extra Strength) together every 4 hours while you are awake.
+Taking these over-the-counter medications at the same time are proven to be as effective as Percocet.
 If you are having difficulty managing your pain, please give our office a call.